Skip to content

 Does Arizona tap water have arsenic?

-Yes, arsenic occurs naturally in many Arizona groundwater sources.
-According to the EWG Tap Water Database, a number of systems report arsenic below the EPA's 10 ppb legal limit but well above EWG's stricter health guideline, which is why arsenic is Arizona's most commonly cited water-quality concern.
+In some places, yes - arsenic occurs naturally in many Arizona groundwater sources, so this is the contaminant worth your attention here.
+The useful distinction: according to the EWG Tap Water Database, a number of systems report arsenic below the EPA's 10 ppb legal limit but well above EWG's stricter health guideline.
+That gap is why arsenic is Arizona's most cited water concern, and why checking where your own system falls is the practical first step.

 Why is Arizona water so hard?

-Arizona's groundwater moves through mineral-rich desert geology that dissolves high levels of calcium and magnesium.
-As a result, most Arizona cities have hard or very hard water, leading to scale buildup, spotting, and reduced appliance efficiency, though hardness is not a health risk.
+It's the desert geology - Arizona's groundwater moves through mineral-rich rock that dissolves high levels of calcium and magnesium, and that's what hardness is.
+As a result most Arizona cities have hard or very hard water.
+For you that shows up as scale buildup, spotting, and appliances that wear faster, not as a health risk - so any softener here is about comfort and protecting your fixtures.

 Is it safe to drink tap water in Phoenix or Tempe?